oiao/clut/README.md

 This is not easily possible if the application of a filter happens on a camera instead of an app, since the raw image data is often modified directly.
-The Ricoh GR for example has a much-loved positive film effect, but I could not apply it to arbitrary images on my computer... until now.
+The Ricoh GR for example has a much-loved positive film effect, but one could not apply it to arbitrary images on your computer... until now.